 GPH 111 Introduction to Physical Geography.
 (4) F, S

 Spatial and functional relationships among climates, landforms, soils, water, and plants.
-3 hours lecture, 3 hours lab; required field trips.
-General Studies: SQ.
+3 hours lecture, 3 hours lab.
+Field trips are required.
+General Studies: S1/S2.

 GPH 210 Society and Environment.
 (3) F